Chain of Flow: ECG-Conditioned 4D Cardiac Cine Generation from Patient-Specific Anatomical Anchor: RELATED WORK

 \subsection{Generative Models for Cardiac Structure and Motion}

 Generative modelling has recently gained traction in cardiac imaging for reconstructing anatomical structure, synthesising cine sequences, and improving image quality \cite{chartsias2018factorised,yi2019generative}.
+Early medical image synthesis work helped establish this direction for anatomy-aware reconstruction and enhancement \cite{nie2018medical}.
 Variational autoencoders, diffusion models, and flow-based generative frameworks have been applied to tasks such as cine reconstruction, motion estimation, and cross-modality synthesis \cite{meng2023deepmesh,qin2018joint}.
-These methods learn latent representations of cardiac geometry and temporal deformation, offering improved robustness to noise and enabling realistic generation of 3D or 4D cardiac volumes \cite{meng2023deepmesh,qin2018joint}.
-However, existing generative frameworks are fundamentally conditioned on explicit imaging inputs—such as cine CMR \cite{qin2018joint}—which provide dense spatial information during inference.
-Although recent studies have explored cross-modal synthesis between imaging modalities, these approaches still assume shared spatial structure or paired volumetric data and rely on visually aligned supervision.
-Such assumptions break down for ECG signals, which lack explicit anatomical correspondence.
-More critically, current cross-modal generative models prioritise perceptual realism over anatomical fidelity \cite{blau2018perception}.
-When applied to cardiac anatomy, this often leads to blurred boundaries, distorted chamber geometry, and inconsistent myocardial thickness—errors that are unacceptable for organ-level CDTs \cite{li2024echopulse} requiring segmentation-meaningful structure and temporally coherent motion \cite{cheng2025deep}.
-Without explicit anatomical or physiological constraints, these models also fail to preserve consistent deformation patterns across the cardiac cycle \cite{ahn2025medical}.
-This motivates an ECG-conditioned generative framework that preserves anatomical fidelity and coherent motion, while generated cine CMR can support downstream pretraining \cite{fang2026ecgflowcmr}.
+Cross-modality synthesis pipelines also rely on paired or weakly paired structural correspondence across imaging domains \cite{chartsias2017multimodal,zhu2017unpaired}.
+Recent medical video generation has also expanded to echocardiography and privacy-preserving cardiac video synthesis \cite{reynaud2023feature,reynaud2024echonet}.
+Video diffusion backbones provide a broader temporal generation template beyond cardiac imaging \cite{ho2022video}.
+More recent cardiac-specific generation work extends flow matching to 3D+t shape completion and generation, but remains conditioned on imaging inputs rather than ECG at inference \cite{ma2025cardiacflow}.
+These methods learn latent representations of cardiac geometry and temporal deformation, improving robustness to noise and enabling realistic 3D or 4D cardiac generation \cite{meng2023deepmesh,qin2018joint}.
+However, existing cardiac generation pipelines generally remain conditioned on explicit imaging inputs at inference, such as cine CMR \cite{qin2018joint} or paired cross-modality images, which provide dense spatial supervision unavailable from ECG alone.
+Cross-modal synthesis variants still assume shared spatial structure or visually aligned volumetric data, an assumption that breaks down when ECG is the available temporal signal.
+Purely perceptual video realism can also blur boundaries, distort chamber geometry, or weaken myocardial-thickness consistency in cardiac settings \cite{blau2018perception,li2024echopulse}.
+Echocardiography motion-estimation studies likewise show that temporal realism alone does not guarantee anatomy-faithful deformation readout \cite{evain2022motion}.
+Incomplete-MRI imputation methods address degraded imaging inputs \cite{xia2021recovering}, but they do not solve anatomy-anchored, ECG-driven dynamic cine reconstruction from reference MRI plus ECG in the missing-target-timepoint or serial-support settings.
+This leaves a method gap for cardiac generation that must simultaneously preserve anatomy, maintain temporally coherent motion, and admit ECG-based conditioning at inference.